Chemical Engineering

 CHE 5133 : Brewing Science & Tech

-The science in the suds: course covers chemistry of malt and mashing, hops chemistry, biology of fermentation, and the engineering technology of brewing beer.
-This course requires an understanding of organic chemistry and microbiology.
-Pre-requisites: CHM 2211 Organic Chem I/permissible instead.
-Must be 21 years old at the start of the class.
+The science in the suds: the course covers the science of malt, hops, and fermentation, flavor chemistry, and the technology of brewing beer.
+This course requires an understanding of organic chemistry.

 Credits